Medical diplomacy

 Medical diplomacy or public health diplomacy is a form of diplomacy.
 It is the provision of medical assistance, including vaccines, or aid for the purpose of furthering national goals.
 It is often considered to be a form of soft power but it has various harder aspects.

 History

 Medical diplomacy related to the COVID-19 pandemic was often termed “mask diplomacy” due to surgical masks being the primary good transferred.
 It has spurred new global players to enter this space, such as Russia which sent medical personnel to Italy at the onset of the current crisis in a mission called “From Russia with Love”.

+"COVID diplomacy" was most clearly demonstrated between China and the ASEAN countries.
+Shortly after the beginning of the COVID-19 pandemic ASEAN's multi- and bilateral public health coordination intensified with the ASEAN Senior Officials Meeting on Health Development and within the ASEAN+3 framework which includes China, Japan, and South Korea.

 By country

 Cuba

 Medical diplomacy is a cornerstone of Cuban foreign policy.
 Cuba has engaged in medical diplomacy since the 1960s.

 China

 China's early success in responding to the COVID-19 pandemic facilitated its "mask diplomacy."
 Chinese ownership of much of the global medical supply chain enhanced its ability to send doctors and medical equipment to suffering countries.
 China soon followed its "mask diplomacy" with "vaccine diplomacy."
 China's infection rates were sufficiently low that it could send vaccines abroad without domestic objections.
 As academic Suisheng Zhao writes, "Just by showing up and helping plug the colossal gaps in the global supply, China gained ground."

 The Chinese hospital ship Daishan Dao has engaged in a number of medical diplomacy missions.
 China's support of the WHO has also been categorized as medical diplomacy.

+China offered public health and economic assistance to India in response to the COVID-19 pandemic, although India refused per the United States' request.